Updated March 10, 2020

 Camping: El Relincho (sites, albergue), El Refugio (sites, cabins), Lago del Desierto (sites, dorms); authorized campsites exist along the park’s longer trails.
 No campsites are open in winter.
 The village also has hostels and hotels.

 El Calafate, on the shores of Lago Argentino, is the southern gateway into Parque Nacional Los Glaciares.
 It is much more touristy than El Chaltén.
 The big draw is Perito Moreno Glacier.
-There’s also horseback riding, hiking, fishing, birdwatching, bicycling and several museums.
+Other attractions are horseback riding, hiking, fishing, birdwatching, bicycling and several museums.
 Near to town are the Cueva del Waliche archeological site and La Leona petrified forest.
 El Calafate has a wide variety of culinary choices for every palate.

 RN 3 is the major Patagonian highway, with good bus service year-round.
 In the high season, more transport runs to the many interesting towns and national parks along its 3,000-mile stretch from Buenos Aires to Tierra del Fuego.